signalapp/mp4san/webpsan/README.md

 GitHub is the project's bug tracker.
 Please [search](https://github.com/privacyresearchgroup/mp4san/issues) for similar existing issues before [submitting a new one](https://github.com/privacyresearchgroup/mp4san/issues/new).

+## Testing

+`libwebp`-based verification of webpsan tests can be enabled using the `webpsan-test/libwebp` feature. `libwebp` is linked statically, so does not need to be installed for the tests.

 ### Fuzz Testing

 Fuzz testing via both `cargo afl` and `cargo fuzz` is supported.
 See [the Rust Fuzz Book](https://rust-fuzz.github.io/book/) for more details.
 To run AFL-based fuzzing: